-In comparison, a federal conviction for possession of child pornography41 is generally punishable by imprisonment for 5-20 years and a fine not to exceed \$250,000.42 Subsequent convictions, however, are punishable by imprisonment up to 40 years and a fine not to exceed \$250,000.43
+In comparison, a federal conviction for possession of child pornography is generally punishable by imprisonment for 5-20 years and a fine not to exceed \$250,000.
+Subsequent convictions, however, are punishable by imprisonment up to 40 years and a fine not to exceed \$250,000.

-- 2.9.1 Recommendation: Amend N.D.
+2.9.1 Recommendation: Amend N.D.
 Cent.
-Code § 12.1-27.2-04.1 (Possession of certain materials prohibited) to raise the penalty to reflect the seriousness of the offense. - 2.10 Convicted buyers of commercial sex acts with minors and child pornography are required to register as sex offenders.
+Code § 12.1-27.2-04.1 (Possession of certain materials prohibited) to raise the penalty to reflect the seriousness of the offense.